 RELATED: Male chest reduction surgery in London

 There is no set age for this procedure – anyone over 18 years old is eligible.
 However, it is important to keep your skin elasticity in mind.
-Older men will have less skin elasticity and, therefore may not experience results as satisfactory as younger patients.
+Older men will have less skin elasticity and, therefore, may not experience results as satisfactory as those of younger patients.

-Treatment for gynecomastia is not always necessary if it was caused by puberty, as this will generally resolve itself within three years.
+Treatment for gynecomastia is not always necessary if it is caused by puberty, as this will generally resolve itself within three years.

 How is gynecomastia treated?